ve7mjc/sigint-radio-channel-node/README.md

 ## RTLSDR-Airband Channel Listeners

 RTLSDR-Airband supports output via UDP packets.
 The output format is an 8,000 byte datagram with 32-bit float samples (2,000 samples) at 16,000 samples/sec.
 Each datagram contains 125 msec of audio.
-The datagrams appear to always be 8,000 bytes, with an amount of 0x00 byte padding.
+The datagrams appear to always be 8,000 bytes, with the final datagram being padded with 0x00 bytes.

 RTLSDR-Airband falls short in a few ways: